 To apply, submit the following:

-- Application, photograph and a nonrefundable fee of $75.
+- Application, recent photograph and a nonrefundable fee of $75.

 - Personal statements responding to questions on the application about vocational goals, church involvement, reasons for applying to the seminary and an assessment of strengths and weaknesses.